-In order to efficiently energise an antenna of the type described elsewhere on this website, the completed signal should be raised in both voltage and current.
-This can be achieved by adding an emitter follower stage, usually comprised of single supply op amp with gain and power transistor.
+In order to efficiently energize an emitter of the types described elsewhere on this website, the completed signal must be raised in voltage and current.
+The most common solution is a single supply op amp with gain plus power transistor in emitter follower mode.
 Circuits and design criteria are widely available online.

-Some researchers believe that personal intent can be encoded within a random sequence by willfully projecting mental images upon its point of origin.
-These would presumably be transferred to any recording medium and then propagated with subsequent aerial transmission.
-This hints at a degree of relevance to the concepts presented in this article, as well as design of radionic type devices.
+Some researchers believe that personal intent can be encoded within a random sequence by willfully projecting mental images upon its point of generation.
+These could purportedly be transferred to any recording medium, and then propagated through airborne transmission.
+This hints at relevance to esoteric concepts presented in this article, as well as the design of radionic-type instruments.

 Stochastic resonance is yet another area of potential exploration.
-It capitalises upon the self-organising capabilities of living organisms.
+It capitalizes upon the self-organizing capabilities of living organisms.
 In this case, random noise is introduced in order to trigger a stronger, or “non-linear”, response.
 This effect has broad implications for the field of neuroscience in general.

 Keywords: Deterministic signal, White noise, Low pass filter, Chaotic modulation, Stochastic resonance, Summing amplifier, Emitter follower, Four quadrant multiplier